Sky-high car insurance rates? Blame it on all the tech in our cars

 The upgrades also mean a front-end collision repair is 43% more expensive.
 It’s not just driver-assist jacking up costs.

-- New cars contain more aluminum.
-Compared to steel, aluminum is lighter and provides better gas mileage and more protection in a crash — but harder and more expensive to fix.
+• New cars contain more aluminum.
+Compared to steel, aluminum is lighter, provides better gas mileage and offers more protection in a crash, but it’s harder to fix and more expensive.

 Smart ways to save